ofafa/blockchaingo/README.md

 # blockchaingo
-a very simple blockchain in go
+A very simple blockchain in go
-L
+Less than 200 lines of code